-Throughout her work, Imogen has been dedicated to dissemination and stakeholder engagement, most recently by facilitating policy dialogue processes on agriculture in West African cities.
-With local partners she has made several Ghanaian-language training, documentary and feature films on agricultural themes, exploring the crossover between dissemination and popular culture.
+Throughout her work, Imogen has been dedicated to dissemination and stakeholder engagement, for example by facilitating policy dialogue processes on agriculture in West African cities.
+With local partners, she has made several Ghanaian-language training, documentary and feature films on agricultural themes, exploring the crossover between dissemination and popular culture.
 Her more recent research explores the role of the arts in environmental policy communication.